uport-project/specs/messages/index.md

 #### Attributes

-The JWT spec calls these claims, but we use the term claims for identity specific claims.
-So in this document we will call these standard JWT "claims" "attributes"
+The JWT spec calls these claims, but we use the term "claims" for identity-specific data.
+So in this document we will call these standard JWT "claims" "attributes" instead.

 Name | Description | Required
 ---- | ----------- | --------